sitzmana/GoMud/modules/README.md

 Extract any modules into this folder.

 * Modules should be named uniquely, in a manner that identifies their purpose.
+* Modules should be inside of a subfolder of `modules`, named after their package.
+  * Example: `modules/birds/` would contain the `birds` module/package.

 * Module folders should container a `datafiles` folder that contains any datafiles needed.
   * Files within `datafiles` will be treated as though located within the actual `_datafiles`